kamil-kw/bmi-calculator/README.md

 [Back to Table Of Content](#tableOfContents)

-<a name="surface"></a>
+<a name="colorScheme"></a>

-# 1.4.
-Surface
+# **1.4.
+Color Scheme**

-As a presentation level and to provide a clear understanding for user as well as what is currently expected form user I did choose to use ANSI gamma colors for:
+As a presentation level and to provide a clear understanding for user as well as what is currently expected from user I did choose to use ANSI gamma colors for:

 * **Title** in Bright Blue color (\033[1;34;40m)
 * **BMI logo** in multiple colors used in program